-• response variable
+• explanatory variable

-- what we want to explain or predict - also called "dependent" or "outcome" variable - explanatory variable - a variable that explains or influences differences in a response variable - also called "predictor" variables, "covariates," or "independent" variables - When making a scatterplot of such data: - response variable goes on y-axis (vertical) - explanatory variable goes on x-axis (horizontal)
+- a variable that explains or influences differences in a response variable - also called "predictor" variables, "covariates," or "independent" variables - When making a scatterplot of such data: - response variable goes on y-axis (vertical) - explanatory variable goes on x-axis (horizontal)

-- 26 - Note: Correlation analysis does not distinguish between response and explanatory variables. - Example: The admissions director of the University of Iowa wants to guess how successful incoming students are likely to be. - The high school GPA is part of each incoming student's record.
+- Note: Correlation analysis does not distinguish between response and explanatory variables. - Example: The admissions director of the University of Iowa wants to guess how successful incoming students are likely to be. - The high school GPA is part of each incoming student's record.
 The admissions director wishes to predict the student's UI GPA. - What is the response variable and what is the explanatory variable?